 Habari Gani?
 Those Swahili words, meaning What's the News?, may soon become as familiar a holiday message as Merry Christmas, Happy Hanukkah, or Happy New Year.
 For Habari Gani? is the ritual greeting of Kwanzaa and Kwanzaa is the world's fastest-growing holiday.

-This year, more than 20 million people are expected to celebrate Kwanzaa, a non-religious event honoring African-American culture and community.
-The holiday was created in 1966 by Maulana Ron Karenga, an African-American scholar and activist.
-Discouraged by the civil rights struggles of the 1960s and dismayed by the 1965 Watts riots, Karenga based the ceremonies of Kwanzaa around the belief that lasting social change for black Americans would only come about through reacquainting African-Americans with their cultural heritage and uniting them in a spirit of family and community.
+This year, millions of people are expected to celebrate Kwanzaa, a non-religious event honoring African American culture and community.
+The holiday was created in 1966 by Maulana Ron Karenga, an African American scholar and activist.
+Discouraged by the civil rights struggles of the 1960s and dismayed by the 1965 Watts riots, Karenga based the ceremonies of Kwanzaa around the belief that lasting social change for black Americans would only come about through reacquainting African Americans with their cultural heritage and uniting them in a spirit of family and community.

 Kwanzaa's seven days of celebration, which begin on December 26 and end on January 1, focus on seven principles or goals: unity (umoja), self-determination (kujichagulia), collective work and responsibility (ujima), cooperative economics (ujamaa), purpose (nia), creativity (kuumba), and faith (imani).
 The ultimate goal is that those principles, reviewed and reinforced during Kwanzaa, will become a way of life throughout the entire year.

 The word Kwanzaa is derived from Swahili words meaning "first fruits of the harvest," and the holiday includes many elements of traditional African harvest celebrations.
 The most important symbols of Kwanzaa are:

 On each of the seven nights of Kwanzaa, celebrants gather to light the candles and share their thoughts about that day's principle.
 Each gathering includes discussions and activities representing Kwanzaa's five fundamental concepts: